For a map of travel zones on the London Underground, please click here

-At present you cannot top up your Visitor Oyster Card online.
-However, you can top up your Oyster card ONLY at Tube stations and at almost 3800 Oyster Ticket Stops throughout London.
+No, you can’t top up your Visitor Oyster Card online.
+However, you can top it up at any tube station and at almost 3,800 Oyster Ticket Stops across London.

 Is the Visitor Oyster Card valid from Heathrow?

 Yes.
-Heathrow Airport is in Zone 6 and you can use your Oyster Card on the Tube (by taking the Piccadilly Line) into central London.
+Heathrow Airport is in Zone 6 and you can use your Oyster Card to travel on the tube into central London.

-I bought a Visitor Oyster Card a couple of years ago, can I still use this when I come to London?
+I bought a Visitor Oyster Card a couple of years ago.
+Can I still use it when I come back to London?

-Yes, this will still be valid for you to use - You can top it up when you get to London at the ticket machines or ticket kiosks at any London Underground Station.
+Yes.
+You can top up your Oyster Card when you get to London at the ticket machines or kiosks at any tube station.